Herpes simplexGenital herpes; Fever blisters; Cold sores; HSV-1; HSV-2

 Transmission of Oral Herpes

 Oral herpes is usually caused by HSV-1.
-HSV-1 is the most prevalent form of HSV, and infection is most likely to occur during preschool years.
-Oral herpes is easily spread by direct exposure to saliva or even from droplets in breath.
-Skin contact with infected areas is enough to spread it.
-Transmission most often occurs through close personal contact, such as kissing.
-In addition, because HSV-1 can be passed in saliva, people should also avoid sharing toothbrushes or eating utensils.
+HSV-1 is the most prevalent form of HSV, and infection rates increase with age, so that most adults over 40 years old are seropositive for HSV-1.
+Oral herpes is easily spread by oral to oral contact.
+Transmission most often occurs through close personal contact, such as kissing, but can also occur by sharing objects that have contact with saliva.

 Transmission of Genital Herpes